 Community Support: The College has received support since 1959 from the Community College Foundation, a group of local citizens dedicated to the advancement of the College.
 Their support includes funds for scholarships, construction and renovations, endowment funds, athletics, and staff development programs.

-We enhance lives and community vitality though quality education.
+We enhance lives and community vitality through quality education.

 ~ Lake Region State College Mission Statement